nfriend/website-3.0-docker/README.md

 3. Run `npm install` inside this repository
 4. Run `docker-compose up` inside this repository

+## Developing

+To run the Docker network locally, run at the root of this repository:

+`docker-compose -f .\docker-compose.yml -f .\docker-compose.dev.yml up --build`

+This will run the Docker network with some development options enabled.

 ## TODO

 - Install MySQL and connect it to PHP
+- MySQL user is currenty defined on '%' - defining the user as 'php' didn't work.
+Investigate?